Toggle menu

 The quickest route to securing alternative accommodation is into the private rented sector.
 Lewes and Eastbourne Councils can help homeless applicants with financial assistance for rent in advance and deposit and rent guarantee schemes.

-Housing advice for people with mental illnesses
+Housing advice for those needing mental health support

 Support for people with mental health issues